 So I pitched a bigger, better book.
 It now has awesome Amazon reviews and is selling like hotcakes.
 Very large hotcakes.
 So, thanks to the company that wrote the world’s worst GRE practice book!
 You really gave it your 65%!
 Or is that 6.5%?
 YOU DON’T SEEM TO KNOW THE DIFFERENCE.

 Rather than collecting images of things that are perfect, I like to collect — and be motivated by — examples of people doing a half-assed job.
 These are not hard to find.
-For instance, look anywhere there’s Comic Sans.
+For instance, look for poor font choices.

 Anytime someone is doing a half-assed job, but people are buying it anyway, there’s an opportunity.
 That proves there’s a willing market.
 For a better show, a better book, a better small business.

 Mediocrity inspires me because it’s a reminder that most people don’t take action, and execute poorly when they do.
 Realizing that the world is full of C students mucking around and getting distracted by the TV is very liberating.
 Maybe forget that vision board full of superstars and find a low bar to clear.